-- 20. Develop comprehensive internal and external communication strategies, based on the Guiding Principles and Purposes of this Policy, so that both Service Members and members of the community are aware of this Policy, and its purposes and desired outcomes; - 21.
-Utilize a variety of communication tools, including the use of social media, to ensure that communications are accessible and widely disseminated within the Service and publicly; - 22.
-Ensure that Service Members, stakeholders and members of the community are consulted in the development of these communication strategies; and
+- 21. Develop comprehensive internal and external communication strategies, based on the Guiding Principles and Purposes of this Policy, so that both Service Members and members of the public are aware of this Policy, and its purposes and desired outcomes; - 22.
+Utilize a variety of communication tools, including the use of social media, to ensure that communications are accessible and widely disseminated within the Service and publicly; - 23.
+Ensure that Service Members, stakeholders and members of the public are consulted in the development of these communication strategies; and